HamedHojatian/HBF-Net/README.md

 2. numpy 1.19.2

 ## Copyright
 Feel free to use this code as a starting point for your own research project.
-If you do, we kindly ask that you cite the associated paper.
+If you do, we kindly ask that you cite the following paper: "Unsupervised Deep Learning for Massive MIMO Hybrid Beamforming". <https://arxiv.org/abs/2007.00038>

 Copyright (C): GNU General Public License v3.0 or later